FeiYGH/FeiPortfolioMarkdown/README.md

 ## Summary
    I'm a full stack software engineer that loves building and creating!
 I enjoy SpringBoot, AngularJS, ReactJS, ReduxJS, Ruby, and Rails.
 I am also good (skillful) at JavaScript, Java, and C++.
 My most recent project is Shamazin, which is a clone of the Amazon Item Show Page, a full stack group project where we used SpringBoot on the backend and ReactJS on the frontend with PostgreSQL as the database.
 Our team developed it using the agile methodology.
 Another project I am very happy about was, "Nonprofits Across Different States," a D3 JavaScript interactive graph.
-StudyPal SF demonstrates another stack that I have worked with; it uses MongoDB, ExpressJS, ReactJS/ReduxJS, and NodeJS to filter through preferences and "roll" a random cafe for those seeking a cafe to study.
-Please look at my projects section for further information.
+StudyPal SF demonstrates another stack that I have worked with; it uses MongoDB, ExpressJS, ReactJS/ReduxJS, and NodeJS to filter through preferences and "roll" a random cafe for those seeking a cafe to study at.
+Please look at my projects section for more detail and information.

    I enjoy challenging myself to think methodically and creatively and have found that creativity is not only a part of html/css but also a part of design and structure.